superdav42/magento-image-quality/README.md

 for many users, such as hard coding JPEG image quality to 80.
 There are also several bugs in Magento core related to image processing that this extension fixes.

+It was originally created for use with [Image Product Type](https://github.com/superdav42/magento-image-products) which turns Magento into a stock image store but it has been seperated so it can be used by any site that wants high quality product images.

 Installation
 -------
 Use composer